uPortal-Project/WebproxyPortlet/docs/wpp_config.md

 Authentication type.

 ### Whitelist Regex (whitelistRegexes)
-Restricts URLs that will be proxied to those that partially match this value.
+Rewrite URLs in the proxied content that match the regex.
+This includes other references besides anchors, such as images.

 ![Content](wpp_config_content.png)